Isabelle "Belle" (McKnight) Longfoot was born in January 1879 in Fayette County, PA, the daughter of Arthur and Elizabeth Jane (McGovern) McKnight.

 In 1930, when the federal census was taken, Alfred lived alone on Brown Road in Cuylerville, with his occupation marked as "miner - salt mine."
 Age 33 at the time, he was marked as widowed.
-He died sometime before 1944.

 Daughter Elsie Walker (1926-1965) was born in 1926 in Cuylerville.
 During World War II, she gained employment as a defense worker in Wilkes-Barre, and resided at 9 Constine Court.
 At the age of 22, on Dec.
 23, 1944, she wed 27-year-old Stanley Suchowieski (1917- ? ), son of Polish immigrants Tofil and Stella (Krovka) Suchowieski.
 He was a native of Sayreville, NJ and was a laborer at the time.
 Justice of the peace William H. Roberts of Kingston, PA led the nuptials.
 Elsie passed away in 1965 at the age of 39.

 Son James Arthur Walker (1928-2002) was born on Jan.
 28. 1928 in Cuylerville, Livingston County, NY.
-He was a newborn when his mother died.
-He was adopted by Scottish immigrant John W. Menzies and his wife Florence of Perry, Wyoming County, NY, and was renamed "John Arthur 'Sonny' Menzies."
+He was a newborn when his mother died and age nine when his father passed.
+He was adopted by Scottish immigrant John W. Menzies and his wife Florence of Perry, Wyoming County, NY, and renamed "John Arthur 'Sonny' Menzies."
 The federal census enumeration of 1940 shows the 12-year-old John in the Menzies household, with the father working as a laborer for the contracting firm of Potter & DeWitt.
 John in adulthood made his home in Rochester, Monroe County, NY.
 He was joined in holy wedlock with Grace (Riley) White ( ? - ? ).
 She was divorced from F. Raymond White ( ? -1993) and brought two children to the second union, Deborah Tausch Brozak and Gregg White.
 John passed away in Rochester at the age of 74 on July 19, 2002.
 Interment of the remains was in Falls Cemetery.
 His death notice was printed in the Rochester Democrat and Chronicle.
 Grace outlived her husband by two years.
 She succumbed to the spirit of death on Oct.
 8, 2004.

 ~ Daughter Sophia Jane "Jennie" (Longfoot) Westland ~